Dividing Fractions

 When working with complex fractions, what we want to do first is get rid of the denominator (1/3), so we can work this problem easier.

-But, you might also remember that whatever we do to the denominator, we must also do to
+You might also recall that whatever we do to the fraction’s denominator, we must also do to its numerator, so as not to change the overall fraction “value”.

 So let's multiply both the numerator and denominator by 3/1...